wwPDB/assembly-mmcif-examples/README.md

 In addition, entity ID and chain ID mapping categories, *\_pdbx\_entity\_remapping* and *\_pdbx\_chain\_remapping* will be provided.

-Within this repository are sample files that will appear on the public repository in May.
+Within this repository are sample files.
+In May, the assembly files for the entire PDB archive will be available to the public under a new directory **https://ftp.wwpdb.org/pub/pdb/data/assemblies/mmCIF**.